Elsayedaa/MLDAMS/readme.txt

 		-Runs anw's set_activesheet method behind the scenes for a sample selected from the dropdown menu.
 Closes the openpyxl object right after the sample is selected.
 Echoes a label to the GUI indicating that the sample has been selected.
+The event argument is a mouseclick event to a sample in the samples dropdown menu.

 	generate(event):
 		-Generates a report based on the user selection and echoes it to the textbox.
+		 The event argument is a mouseclick event to a report in the report dropdown menu.

 	anwExit():
 		-Returns the user to the main menu and simultaneously closes the openpyxl object in case it wasn't closed.

 3.24
 locatorgui: This module contains the code for the Soma Brain Area Locator service.
 The service